 Those whose eyes God opens will receive it with the ‘joy of the Holy Spirit’(1 Thessalonians 1:6).
 We don’t need to twist these truths ‘as pleasing men’, which should never be our aim.
 Our focus should be on pleasing ‘God, who tests our hearts’, by faithfully delivering His message, trusting and believing in its inherent beauty and power.
 True we must meet people where they’re at, including with Christ-like humility: ‘To the weak I became as weak, that I might gain the weak.
 I have become all things to all men, that I may by all means save some’(1 Corinthians 9:22), but we must never use ‘flattery’(1 Thessalonians 2:5) or ‘deception’(1 Thessalonians 2:3) etc., to sugar coat the message or butter up our hearers.

 Special care is needed to please God rather than men when Christian ministry is funded.
 Here Paul was keen to self-fund by ‘working’(1 Thessalonians 2:9), although sometimes he received support from ‘assemblies’(2 Corinthians 11:8).
-Whatever the mechanism, funded ministers must not pander to the ‘itching ears’(2 Timothy 4:3) of congregations, or become obedient to corrupt religious authorities, but willing to suffer this ‘loss of all things’(Philippians 3:8) in faithfulness to the message entrusted to them, pleasing and obeying ‘“God rather than men”’(Acts 5:29).
+Whatever the mechanism, funded ministers must not pander to the ‘itching ears’(2 Timothy 4:3) of congregations, or become obedient to corrupt religious authorities, but rather be willing to suffer this ‘loss of all things’(Philippians 3:8) in faithfulness to the message entrusted to them, pleasing and obeying ‘“God rather than men”’(Acts 5:29).

 Finally, our whole lives should be lived with an eye to pleasing God not men.
 The ‘fragrance’(Ephesians 5:2) of such lives will then enhance our message in a right way too, such that we become ‘a sweet aroma of Christ to God, in those who are saved, and in those who perish; to the one a stench from death to death; to the other a sweet aroma from life to life’(2 Corinthians 2:15-16).
 Like Paul we should be keen to live ‘holy, righteously, and blamelessly’(1 Thessalonians 2:10), winsomely.